Background

 Australia’s transport ministers have now asked us to undertake a review of options to improve the diagnosis of sleep apnoea, diabetes and cardiac risk levels in heavy vehicle drivers.

-Findings may be incorporated into the next review of the AFTD Guidelines in 2025.
+Findings may be incorporated into the next review of the AFTD Guidelines later this year.

-We will be engaging with the heavy vehicle industry, heavy vehicle regulator, jurisdictions, driver licensing authorities, unions and medical professionals to develop an options paper.
+We will be engaging with the heavy vehicle industry, heavy vehicle regulator, jurisdictions, driver licensing authorities, unions and medical professionals to develop a discussion paper.

-Early next year, there will be a public consultation on the options.
+We will soon open public consultation on the potential options.

 The review is expected to be completed by June 2025.